Using this site

-You may be interested in, even fascinated by, three things affecting dates.
+You may be interested in, even fascinated by, four things affecting European dates over time.
 It is impossible to tell whether many of the dates in the imported data always take this into account.
 However, since in many instances we are talking about a difference of just one year it is hardly worth losing sleep over it!
 But for your edification:

 Third, calendars underwent reforms in various countries at different times from the sixteenth to twentieth centuries.
-As calendars changed from the Julian to the Gregorian calendar, 12 days went missing!
-England was one of the last European countries to change.
-The calendar for September 1752 in England is shown on the right.
+As calendars changed from the Julian to the Gregorian calendar, 10 to 13 days went missing depending on when a country changed calendars!
+England changed in 1752 so dropped 11 days.
+To the left is September 1752 in England.

 And to cause utter confusion at a dinner or party, introduce this to the conversation: Calendars were traditionally ordinal (e.g. the thirtieth year of King John's reign) and not cardinal (King John reigned 29 years when his thirtieth year began).
 This is why there is no year zero in our calendar.
 Nowadays we count centuries as ordinal (this is the 21st century), but we think of years as cardinal (2004) even though they were originally ordinal (2004th).
 We certainly count birthdays as cardinal - you celebrate the beginning of your second year as your first birthday and we say that you are one year old rather than that you are in your second year.
 Our confusion on this derives largely from the introduction of Arabic numerals and the concept of zero to the West somewhere about 800 CE.
 See

 Each census records those in each household on census night.
 The head of the household filled in a return which was collected by the enumerator on the Monday after census night.
 If the householder could not write, the enumerator completed the form for him.
 Censuses were taken on the night of Sunday/Monday as follows: